CHollingworth/Lampray/docs/mod-types/baulders-gate-3.md

-# Baldur's gate 3 Mod types
+# Baldur's Gate 3 Mod types

-> These are the various mod types you can select when [modding your game](./modding-your-game.md).
+> These are the various mod types you can select when [modding your game](./modding-your-game.md) for Baldur's Gate 3 (BG3).

 ## Standard Mods